unnat/active_gcn_ner/README.md

 reference article for the base model is [Graph Convolutional Networks for Named Entity Recognition](https://arxiv.org/abs/1709.10053).

+In this work, we investigated a yet unexplored aspect of actively learning for text information systems.
+We chose the task of parsing dependencies for Named Entity Recognition (NER).
+We evaluate the impact of Graph Convolutional Networks (GCNs) for active learning based NER.
+We find the GCNs are indeed effective in indicating which unlabeled examples should we uncover labels for.
+Uncertainty sampling proves more effective than random sampling in improving performance over the unseen test set.

+Due to computational and time resources, we limited the scope of this project.
+Going forward, we would want to use other text information tasks (beyond NER) as the test bed of for our approach.
+Also we would be excited to explore more sophisticated active learning methodologies.

 The system currently uses the word vectors that come with spacy's "en_core_web_md" model.